Water Conservation Tips

 - Listen for dripping faucets and toilets that flush themselves.
 Fixing a leak can save 500 gallons each month.

 - Cook food in as little water as possible.
-This will also retain more of the nutrients.
+This also retains more nutrients.

 - Turn the water off while you shampoo and condition your hair and you can save more than 50 gallons a week.